 Teasing Out the Specimens

 The data harvested was for all data sets but many of these are observational data and not museum and herbarium catalogues.
-Fortunately their is a field in the metadata that gives the default basis of record.
+Fortunately there is a field in the metadata that gives the default basis of record.
 It may be that some are mixed but in practice this is unlikely.
 Unfortunately this field isn’t always filled in.

 |Basis Of Record||Count|